Skip to contents

 ps

 The estimated or provided propensity scores.
 Estimated propensity scores are returned for binary treatments and only when method is "glm", "gbm", "cbps", "ipt", "super", or "bart".
+The propensity score corresponds to the predicted probability of being treated; see section estimand and focal in Details for how the treated group is determined.

 s.weights